 How important is the reporting of workplace accidents?

 One of the primary reasons to report an accident is to offer support and help to the people involved.
 Immediate call for help is crucial to ensure that their lives are not at risk and that the necessary medical actions are implemented.

 Another reason is the prevention of future occurrences.
-Without any means to address the risk and find solutions, there is a greater possibility of reoccurrence of the accident.
-The Occupational Safety and Health Administration offers a Safety and Health Program Management Guidelines that indicates the purpose of the accident report to avoid reoccurrence once causes of the accidents were identified.
+Without any means to address the risk and find solutions, there is a greater possibility of recurrence of the accident.
+The Occupational Safety and Health Administration offers a Safety and Health Program Management Guidelines that indicates the purpose of the accident report to avoid recurrence once causes of the accidents were identified.

 Reporting of both accidents and incidents happening in the workplace also reassures safety and protection among workers.
 Other workers can feel secured despite the accidents given the safety resolutions implemented to prevent future occurrences.